Ferns & Focus

 Schlumbergera buckleyi

 The Christmas Cactus is a classic heirloom epiphytic cactus native to the organ mountains of Brazil.
 Unlike desert-dwelling cacti, this plant naturally grows in shaded rainforests as an epiphyte on trees.
-It is renowned for its vibrant, pendulous flowers that bloom in mid-winter and its unique, flat, scalloped green segments.
-Often passed down through generations, these plants are remarkably long-lived and bring a splash of color to the home during the holiday season.
+Give it bright, indirect light, let the potting mix dry between waterings, and use a planter with drainage holes.

 Light